varnishcache/homepage/R1/source/index.rst

 EL7, Debian-Jessie, Ubuntu-Trusty and Ubuntu-Xenial packages can be found on `PackageCloud.io <https://packagecloud.io/varnishcache/varnish5>`_

-`Source package can be found here <http://repo.varnish-cache.org/source/varnish-5.1.2.tar.gz>`_
+:download:`Source package can be found here <releases/varnish-5.1.2.tar.gz>`

 2017-03-16 - Varnish 5.1.1 is here